Clarendon Baptists built the chapel in 1871, on a 30’x45’ lot (ref. 1980 Annual report).

-The building is significant for its vernacular style and landmark for the village of North Clarendon.
-It displays rounded colored glass windows, a steeple and an open shingled belfry with a polygonal spire.
+The building is significant for its vernacular style and is a major landmark in the village of North Clarendon.
+The chapel displays rounded colored glass windows, a steeple and an open shingled belfry with a polygonal spire.

 Area History

-State: This Chapel was built on the Crown Point Road Built in 1759.
+State: This Chapel was built on the Crown Point Road, a historic road completed in 1759.
 The route roughly followed an old Native American trail, paralleling the Black River in its southern extent and Otter Creek in its northern portion.

-Local: The Town of Clarendon at that time was more significant in population than Rutland but much of the history has disappeared.
+Local: The Town of Clarendon at that time had a larger population than Rutland but much of the town’s early history has disappeared.
 The town had many districts and each one had a school.
 The 1869 map of Clarendon indicated there were 9 schools at that time, 1 for each district.
 That time frame corresponds nicely with the construction of the North Clarendon Chapel.
-In that timeframe, we find the Brick Church (1824), the Queen Anne East Clarendon Chapel and the Chippenhook Meetinghouse built in 1798 that burned in 1971.)
-The town has very few buildings remaining of that period.
-The Chapel was at the old core of North Clarendon Village where one would have found a Tavern, a Tea House and Inn.
+Other historic building from this time include the Brick Church (1824), the Queen Anne East Clarendon Chapel and the Chippenhook Meetinghouse (built in 1798 and burned down in 1971.)
+The town has very few buildings remaining from that period.
+The Chapel was at the old core of North Clarendon Village where one would have found a tavern, a tea house and an inn.

 Significant Characteristics